Discovering Children’s Books: Creative Campaigns

 Region(s): All of UK

 Every term, the team from Discovering Children’s Books at the British Library runs a creative book-making project designed to spark a love of reading, writing and drawing in young people.
-The project is supported by a range of resources created by much-loved authors and illustrators, including free online workshops and CPD events.
+The project is supported by a range of resources drawn from the British Library’s collection and created by current children’s authors and illustrators.

 Cost: Free